 ORBIS Corporate Governance Code 2025

-B.1 Management Board and diversity
+B.1 Management Board and Diversity

 At ORBIS SE, there are no age limits for members of the Management Board.
-In the opinion of ORBIS SE, setting an age limit for members of the Management Board would constitute an inappropriate restriction of the Supervisory Board's right to select the candidate it considers most suitable as a member of the Management Board.
-For this reason, ORBIS SE will continue to deviate from the recommendation of the German Corporate Governance Code and will not set an age limit for members of the Management Board in the future.
+In the view of ORBIS SE, setting an age limit for members of the Management Board constitutes an inappropriate restriction on the Supervisory Board’s right to select the candidate(s) it deems most suitable as a member of the Management Board.
+For this reason, ORBIS SE will continue to refrain from setting an age limit for members of the Management Board, deviating from the recommendation of the German Corporate Governance Code.

 At ORBIS SE, there are no age limits for members of the Supervisory Board.
-ORBIS SE considers it important to give shareholders the opportunity to elect the candidate(s) they consider most suitable as members of the Supervisory Board.
-It therefore considers the restriction imposed by the Code to be inappropriate and will therefore continue to refrain from setting an age limit for members of the Supervisory Board in the future.
+ORBIS SE considers it important to give shareholders the opportunity to elect the candidate(s) they deem most suitable as a member of the Supervisory Board.
+It therefore considers the restriction imposed by the Code to be inappropriate and will consequently not set an age limit for Supervisory Board members in the future either.

-At ORBIS SE, there are no rules governing the length of service of members of the Supervisory Board.
-ORBIS SE considers it important to give shareholders the opportunity to elect the candidate they consider most suitable as a member of the Supervisory Board.
-It therefore considers the restriction imposed by the Code to be inappropriate and will therefore continue to refrain from setting a term of office for Supervisory Board members in the future, as the company should, in principle, also have access to the expertise of experienced Supervisory Board members.
-A predetermined limit on the maximum term of office does not appear to be appropriate.
+At ORBIS SE, there are no standard limits on the duration of membership for members of the Supervisory Board.
+ORBIS SE considers it important to give shareholders the opportunity to elect the candidate(s) whom the shareholders deem most suitable as a member of the Supervisory Board.
+It therefore considers the restriction imposed by the Code to be inappropriate and will consequently not set a term limit for members of the Supervisory Board in the future either, as the company should in principle also have access to the expertise of experienced Supervisory Board members.
+A limit on the maximum term of service set from the outset does not appear appropriate.

-C.7/C.8 Independence of Supervisory Board members
+C.7/C.8 Independence of Supervisory Board Members

-At ORBIS SE, there are no rules limiting the term of office for members of the Supervisory Board.
-ORBIS SE considers it important to give shareholders the opportunity to elect the candidate they consider most suitable as a member of the Supervisory Board.
-It therefore considers the restriction imposed by the Code to be inappropriate and will therefore continue to refrain from setting a term limit for membership in the future.
+At ORBIS SE, there are no standard limits on the term of office for members of the Supervisory Board.
+ORBIS SE considers it important to give shareholders the opportunity to elect the candidate(s) they deem most suitable as members of the Supervisory Board.
+It therefore considers the restriction imposed by the Code to be inappropriate and will consequently not set any term limits for membership in the future.

-C.15 Election of Supervisory Board members
+C.15 Election of Supervisory Board Members

 D.3 Audit Committee

+The German Corporate Governance Code recommends that consolidated financial statements be made publicly available within 90 days of the end of the fiscal year and interim reports within 45 days of the end of a reporting period.
 ORBIS SE has always published its consolidated annual financial statements in March, i.e., within 90 days of the end of the fiscal year.
-To date, ORBIS SE has made its interim reports publicly available within 50 to 60 days of the end of the respective reporting period.
-In the opinion of ORBIS SE, even if the recommended period is exceeded, the interests of shareholders in receiving timely information about the company's situation are still guaranteed.
+To date, ORBIS SE has made the interim reports publicly available within 50 to 60 days after the end of the respective reporting period.
+In ORBIS SE’s view, even when this recommended timeframe is exceeded, shareholders’ interest in timely information regarding the company’s situation is safeguarded.

 November 2025